Bond percolation in distorted simple cubic and body-centered cubic lattices: Variation of Bond Percolation Threshold

 For \(d\ge 1\), the percolation threshold$(p_\mathrm{b})$ increases monotonically with the distortion parameter $\alpha$ for both lattice types.
 As the distortion increases, the Euclidean distance $\delta$ between neighboring sites grows for some bonds.
 When this distance exceeds the connection threshold $d$, those bonds are effectively removed.
 The resulting reduction in connectivity makes the formation of a spanning cluster more difficult, thereby increasing the percolation threshold.
 In the limit of very small $\alpha$ with \(d\ge 1\), the values of $p_\mathrm{b}$ approach those of the undistorted SC and BCC lattices.

 For $d<1$, the dependence of the percolation threshold on $\alpha$ becomes non-monotonic for both lattices.
 At very small distortion ($\alpha \approx 0$), the bond lengths exceed the connection threshold, so no bonds are present and percolation does not occur.
 As $\alpha$ increases, random displacements bring some neighboring sites closer together, allowing certain bond distances to fall below $d$.
+This is why all the curves corresponding to $d<1$ originate at a finite, nonzero value of $\alpha$.
 This enhanced local connectivity initially lowers the percolation threshold.
 However, at larger values of $\alpha$, the average distance between neighboring sites increases again, reducing the number of available bonds and causing the percolation threshold to rise.

 When $d=1$, a sharp increase in $p_\mathrm{b}$ is observed for both lattices even for a small increase in $\alpha$.
 In this case, the percolation threshold jumps abruptly from the value corresponding to the undistorted lattice to a significantly higher value.